allenai/allennlp-guide/chapters/part2/reading-data.md

 <codeblock source="part2/reading-data/data_loader_basic" setup="part2/reading-data/data_loader_setup"></codeblock>

 `BucketBatchSampler` is the most important `Sampler` in practice and is a major feature of AllenNLP.
-It sorts the instances by their length (or by any sort keys you specify) and automatically groups them so that instances of similar lengths get batched together.
-This helps minimize the amount of padding and make the training more efficient. `Fields` all implement `__len__`, which the sampler uses to do this sorting.
-In the following code example, you compare `BasicBatchSampler` and `BucketBatchSampler` and the latter does reduce the amount of padding by grouping instances of similar lengths together.
+It sorts the instances by the length of their longest `Field` (or by any sorting keys you specify) and automatically groups them so that instances of similar lengths get batched together.
+This helps minimize the amount of padding and makes training more efficient. `Fields` all implement `__len__`, which the sampler uses to do this sorting, and to figure out which `Field` to sort by.
+For example, if you have two `TextFields`, one for a question and one for a passage, the `BucketBatchSampler` will automatically detect that it should sort by passage length.
+In the following code example, we compare `BasicBatchSampler` and `BucketBatchSampler`; notice the difference in the amount of padding between the two.

 <codeblock source="part2/reading-data/data_loader_bucket" setup="part2/reading-data/data_loader_setup"></codeblock>